I Created a Firewall Ferret

 Why You May Not Find It in the BAPP Store

 Although Firewall Ferret was designed to be a powerful tool for testers, it may not find its way into Portswigger’s BAPP store anytime soon.
-As per Portswigger’s guidance, they don’t plan to remove or replace any existing extensions in the BAPP store.
+According to Portswigger’s guidance, they do not plan to remove or replace any existing extensions in the BAPP store.
 Instead, they encourage developers to contribute to or improve existing projects rather than submit new ones.

 For those looking for a better WAF bypass tool, Firewall Ferret could be a viable replacement for WAF Bypadd, but users may need to download it manually from GitHub.